Tax-Efficient Retirement Planning in Des Moines, Iowa

 Can I avoid taking RMDs?

-You can’t avoid them from traditional IRAs or 401(k)s, but you can reduce the impact through early withdrawals, Roth conversions, or by making QCDs directly to charities.
+You can't eliminate RMDs from traditional IRAs or 401(k)s, but you can reduce their impact through strategic early withdrawals, Roth conversions in lower-income years, or Qualified Charitable Distributions (QCDs) that satisfy your RMD requirement without adding to your taxable income.